mikkokallio/gomokuai/doc/testing.md

 It was discussed in the demo session that the minimax algorithm doesn't leverage parallel computation very well, but I think a reduction of 30-45% is significant.

-With a non-deterministic pairing of bots, the results are the following (with a sample of 40 mathces): Black player's time was cut by 25% and white's only by 1%.
+With a non-deterministic pairing of bots, the results are the following (with a sample of 40 matches): Black player's time was cut by 25% and white's only by 1%.

 Conclusion: The amount of reduction seems to vary, but if it's in some scenarios as high as 45%, and in others 30%, 25%, or close to 0% is in any case an improvement.